SamerElhamdo/x-twitter-mcp-server/README.md

 Below is a list of all tools provided by the `x-twitter-mcp` server, along with example executions in Claude Desktop using natural language prompts.

+**⚠️ Note**: All tools now require Twitter API credentials as parameters:
+- `api_key`: Your Twitter API Key
+- `api_secret`: Your Twitter API Secret
+- `access_token`: Your Twitter Access Token
+- `access_token_secret`: Your Twitter Access Token Secret
+- `bearer_token`: Your Twitter Bearer Token

 ### User Management Tools

 #### `get_user_profile`
 - **Description**: Get detailed profile information for a user.
 - **Claude Desktop Example**:
   ```
-  Get the Twitter profile for user ID 123456789.
+  Get the Twitter profile for user ID 123456789 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return the user’s profile details, including ID, name, username, profile image URL, and description.
+  Claude will return the user's profile details, including ID, name, username, profile image URL, and description.

 #### `get_user_by_screen_name`
 - **Description**: Fetches a user by screen name.
 - **Claude Desktop Example**:
   ```
-  Get the Twitter user with screen name "example_user".
+  Get the Twitter user with screen name "example_user" using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return the user’s profile details.
+  Claude will return the user's profile details.

 #### `get_user_by_id`
 - **Description**: Fetches a user by ID.
 - **Claude Desktop Example**:
   ```
-  Fetch the Twitter user with ID 987654321.
+  Fetch the Twitter user with ID 987654321 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return the user’s profile details.
+  Claude will return the user's profile details.

 #### `get_user_followers`
 - **Description**: Retrieves a list of followers for a given user.
 - **Claude Desktop Example**:
   ```
-  Get the followers of user ID 123456789, limit to 50.
+  Get the followers of user ID 123456789, limit to 50, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return a list of up to 50 followers.